SHIVEHTEAM/afghanview/docs/IMPROVED_MUSIC_SYSTEM_GUIDE.md

 ---

-_This guide covers the complete improved music system for AfghanView.
+_This guide covers the complete improved music system for Shivehview.
 The system provides a seamless music selection experience with multiple music types, enhanced controls, and better user experience._